TheGoodlike13/sahyun_bot/README.md

 ## Architecture & design

-The purpose of this bot is to manage the playlist of user requests while sahyun is streaming.
+The purpose of this bot is to manage the playlist of user requests while Sahyun is streaming.
 It may also perform some other trivial tasks alongside.

 For the sake of exercise, the bot is written using Python 3.8+.
 It uses poetry as build & dependency